Circa 1920. Photograph by Société d'histoire Mouillepied — Fonds Société chorale de Saint-Lambert.

 The SLCS is an incorporated, not-for-profit organization governed by an all-volunteer board of directors.

-Treasurer: Jean-Jacques Grill
+President: Jean-Jacques Grill

 Our revenues come from diverse sources, and all fundraising activities are used uniquely for paying our expenses related to the production of our concerts.